Why Your Heart Wants You to Pay Attention to Your Cholesterol

 • Personalized care from diagnosis through recovery by an experienced team of cardiovascular surgeons, interventional cardiologists and rehabilitation specialists

-• Advanced diagnostic and imaging technology to find heart disease early, when it’s most treatable
+• Modern diagnostic and imaging technology to detect heart disease early, when it's most treatable

-• Open heart surgeries including coronary bypass and valve surgery
+• Open-heart surgeries, including coronary bypass and valve repair or replacement

-• Atrial fibrillation clinic to treat heart rhythm disorder
+• Atrial fibrillation (AFib) clinic for specialized rhythm disorder treatment

-• Structural heart program which includes procedures such as transcatheter aortic valve replacement (TAVR), transcatheter mitral valve repair, and left atrial appendage closure
+• Structural heart program featuring TAVR, transcatheter mitral valve repair and left atrial appendage closure

-• Peripheral vascular disease clinic for peripheral arterial disease and venous insufficiency
+• Peripheral vascular disease clinic addressing peripheral arterial disease and venous insufficiency

-• Heart and vascular rehabilitation that combines education, support and exercise therapy
+• Heart and vascular rehabilitation programs combining education, lifestyle guidance and exercise therapy

 Heart Healthy Resources